vanjoe667/socks5-vps-proxy/README.md

 - */10 * * * * /home/ubuntu/your-dir-name/check_proxy.sh (adjust accordingly)

-Feel free to use the snippetts in JS or Python in you application to test the Static returned
+Feel free to integrate the following JavaScript (Node.js) or Python code snippets into your application to test the returned static IP address.

+Happy Building 🚀